ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

    * - aqm_ics
      - Creates a chemical initial conditions file by using the previous cycle restart files.
    * - aqm_lbcs
-     - Adds the chemical lateral boundary conditions (LBC) to the meteorological lateral boundary conditions to form the full set of ready-to-input LBCs for the simulation. ``aqm_lbcs`` includes two sub-tasks: addition of the gaseous species LBCs and addition of dynamic aerosol LBCs.
+     - Adds the chemical lateral boundary conditions (LBCs) to the meteorological LBCs to form the full set of ready-to-input LBCs for the simulation.
+This task includes two sub-tasks: (1) addition of the gaseous species LBCs and (2) addition of dynamic aerosol LBCs.
 The former adds static gaseous LBCs using monthly mean global data.
-The latter is the parallel job, which extracts the GEFS-Aerosol Model's output along the regional domain and performs the species conversion from GOCART aerosols to CMAQ aerosols.
+The latter is the parallel job, which extracts the GEFS-Aerosol Model's output along the regional domain and performs the species conversion from :term:`GOCART` aerosols to CMAQ aerosols.

 Post-processing Tasks of SRW-AQM
 ------------------------------------

 The post-processing tasks for air quality modeling (AQM) are shown in :numref:`Table %s <TasksPostAQM>`.
-Since the module required to run these tasks is available only on WCOSS2, these tasks should not be defined in the configuration file ``config.yaml`` on other platforms.
+They are defined in the ``parm/wflow/aqm_post.yaml`` file.
+Since the module required to run these tasks is available only on WCOSS2, ``aqm_post.yaml`` should not be added to the ``rocoto: tasks: taskgroups:`` section of the configuration file ``config.yaml`` on other platforms.

 .. _TasksPostAQM: